Choose the one Sunday plan you actually care about

 A Sunday Providence plan should feel lighter than Saturday, not more complicated.

-Use RISD Museum or another verified indoor anchor if the day needs structure.
+Use RISD Museum or another confirmed indoor stop if the day needs structure.

 Use one meal and one short district walk if the weekend is already winding down cleanly.